Gold Standard in Integrated Interbody™

 visualization benefits of PEEK and the proven clinical success of STALIF® technology to provide spine surgeons with titanium, endplate-facing,

 Integrated Interbody™ systems.

-Not All Titanium Coatings are Created Equal.
+Not All Titanium Surfaces are Created Equal.

 Ti-ACTIVE™ is engineered with over 15 years of science and experience to produce an optimized surface topography enabling cellular proliferation.1, 2, 3, 4